Oluwatemmy/Notes-APP-API/README.md

 # TODO-APP
- A todo app built with Flask
+    A todo app built with Flask, HTML, CSS and JavaScript.